 Stevens-Johnson syndrome (potentially fatal reaction to drugs, causes fever, raised hives or welts that erupt, crust, and cause the skin to fall away, susceptible to sepsis and requires care in ICU or burn unit)

-Cerebrovascular events in elderly patients with dementia leading to stroke, death or other adverse event
+Cerebrovascular events in elderly patients with dementia leading to stroke, death, or other adverse events

 There may be other symptoms not listed here.
 Should side effects become noticeably uncomfortable, one should seek medical attention right away.